The reservoir digital twin

 A real Gulf of Mexico dataset was contributed by consortium members BP (Operator) and Shell (Partner).
 The dataset is from the Kepler field, part of the Na-Kika complex offshore Louisiana – see photo.

-At SEG2018 in Anaheim, the pilot project will be demonstrated at the HPC theatre (booth 341) on Monday 15th at 2 pm and Tuesday 16th at 11 am.
+At SEG2018 in Anaheim, the pilot project was demonstrated twice at the HPC theatre.

 The pilot project involves the following components: